Preserving Topological and Geometric Embeddings for Point Cloud Recovery

 \subsection{Optimization}

-Conventional coarse-to-fine methods for point cloud reconstruction~\cite{xiang2021snowflakenet, zhou2022seedformer, chen2023anchorformer, zhu2023svdformer} typically leverage progressive CD losses for optimization.
-However, in these methods, the target point cloud for CD losses is matched to the same size as the predicted point cloud using FPS.
-This leads to less information preserved during the coarse predictions.
+Conventional coarse-to-fine methods for point cloud reconstruction~\cite{xiang2021snowflakenet, zhou2022seedformer, zhu2023svdformer} typically leverage progressive CD losses for optimization.
+However, the target point cloud is matched to the same size as the predicted point cloud using FPS, leading to less information preserved during the coarse predictions.
 To address this, we propose to optimize the coordinates at various resolutions using the original-resolution ground truth as the target.
 Hence, our full reconstruction loss is formulated as:

 where $R_1$ is generated by the first UP phase, $R_2 = R$, and $\mathcal{L}_\mathit{CD}$ represents the Chamfer distance (CD), formulated as:

 where ${||\cdot||}_2$ denotes the Euclidean L2-norm of CD and $|\cdot|$ is the magnitude of a matrix.